 The server always tries to ensure that a session has an operator or at least the capability to gain an operator.
 A regular user can gain operator status by the following means:

 If no user can gain op by one of the above means (i.e. session has no OPs, opword is not set and there have been no authenticated operators,) the server will automatically make the oldest remaining user an operator.

 This feature can be triggered quickly by hitting F12 (customizable).
 When someone is vandalizing the canvas, usually the first step is to lock the session.
 The damage can then be undone with the undo override feature.
 (The undo button in user list box.)
 Undo override can be used even while the session is locked.

 Sometimes the damage cannot be fixed easily with the usual undo override.
 (E.g. when the offender quickly leaves and is no longer listed in the user list.)
 This is where session reset comes in.

 Session reset is usually used to clear out old history to make joining faster.
 It can also be used to reset the session to an earlier state and is thus a useful tool for recovering a vandalized session.

-Session operators can kick users from the session via the user list box.
-The server can detect when a user is repeatedly kicked and automatically add an IP ban.
+Session operators can kick and ban users from the session via the user list box.
+The list of banned users can be viewed and edited in the session settings dialog.

 Unless you trust every member of the session, it’s a good idea to limit layer controls (layer creation, deletion, etc.) to session operators.
 Drawpile has three levels of layer control restriction: